 Right Time, Right Place

 Even if you knew a surgeon was a skilled expert, you wouldn’t undergo a medical procedure without first understanding the purpose.
 So it should be with tree pruning, especially when the significant impact to overall tree health is considered.
 Knowing why cuts will be made is the basis for determining which cuts should be made.
-The ability to better see the tree’s form in winter, and identify issues that might otherwise go undetected, makes now the ideal time for an initial evaluation.
+The ability to better see the tree’s form, and identify issues that might otherwise go undetected, makes winter the ideal time for an initial evaluation.